dev-quest/snashpots/README.md

 </Directory>
 ```

-In particular, if the file already exists, these 2 configurations
+If the file already existed for you, make sure you update these
-should be updated:
+2 configurations:

 ``` config
     Options Indexes MultiViews +FollowSymLinks